metaplex-foundation/developer-hub/src/pages/core/create-asset.md

 ## Uploading off-chain data

 You may use any storage service (Arweave, IPFS, AWS etc...) to upload your off-chain data or simply store it on your own server.
-To make some of these easier for the user `Umi` has some dedicated plugins including the likes of `Irys (uploads to Arwevea)` and `nftStorage (uploads to IPFS)`.
+To make some of these easier for the user `Umi` has some dedicated plugins including the likes of `Irys (uploads to Arweave)` and `nftStorage (uploads to IPFS)`.
 Once a plugin is selected this grants the user a unified interface for you to upload your data.

 {% dialect-switcher title="Upload assets and JSON data" %}
 {% dialect title="JavaScript" id="js" %}